chantastic/sites/chan.dev/content/notes/devtools.md

 Maybe I'll be smart some day and care more about accuracy than being helpful
 But TODAY, I don't know shit and I just want someone to show me _exactly_ how to do a thing.

-If you want these same,
+If you want the same,
 Here are the bloodied notes I took while getting pummeled by the Extending DevTools documentation

 ## Starting